HD 149026: Planetary system

 In 2005 an unusual extrasolar planet was discovered to be orbiting the star.
 Designated HD 149026 b, it was detected transiting the star allowing its diameter to be measured.
-It was found to be smaller than other known transiting planets, meaning it is unusually dense for a closely orbiting giant planet.
-The temperature of the giant planet is calculated to be 2300 K, generating so much infrared heat that it glows.
-Scientists believe the planet absorbs nearly all the sunlight and radiates it into space as heat.
+It was found to be smaller than other transiting planets known at the time, meaning it is unusually dense for a closely orbiting giant planet.
+In 2007, the temperature of the giant planet was calculated to be 2300 K, generating so much infrared heat that it glows.
+It was proposed that the planet absorbs nearly all the sunlight and radiates it into space as heat.
+Subsequent studies have not confirmed this, with a 2018 study finding the planet to be highly reflective (with a Bond albedo of 0.53), along with a lower temperature.